 Notes on the data: Education

-Aboriginal and non-indigenous children aged 4 or 5 enrolled in a preschool program for less than 15 hours, 15 hours or more per week and total hours, 2020
+Aboriginal children aged 4 or 5 years i) enrolled in a preschool program and ii) attending a preschool program, 2021

 Policy context: Research has shown that positive educational and life outcomes for children, particularly those from more disadvantaged backgrounds, are linked to participation in a quality preschool program .
 Participation in high quality preschool supports school readiness as children were found to perform better at school with these benefits persisting over time.
 Children who attended preschool were found to outperform those who did not across all elements of national assessment results for Year 3 students, including numeracy, reading, spelling, writing and grammar .